 The opening of the 4th annex building of the German National Library in Leipzig sees the German Museum of Books and Writing enter a new era.
 Air-conditioned store rooms, expanded work areas and generously proportioned public areas provide optimum conditions for the long-term storage and use of the collection.
 A modern reading room houses the specialist library and more than one million museum objects for research, study and practical use.
 The new display vault features a small selection of special collection items, ranging from medieval manuscripts and early Bible prints through to unique artists' books.
 The museum gallery is aimed at younger users aged between 6 and 16 in particular, and provides them with an opportunity to learn all about writing, books and paper in a more informal environment.

 Serving as a showcase for the German National Library, the museum's new permanent exhibition provides an insight into 5000 years of media history.
-Entitled "Characters - Books - Networks: From Cuneiform to Binary Code", it spans everything from the rise of early writing systems via bookprinting with movable type through to the digital online world, and also offers a light-hearted overview of the future of the information society.
+Entitled "Signs - Books - Networks: From Cuneiform to Binary Code", it spans everything from the rise of early writing systems via bookprinting with movable type through to the digital online world, and also offers a light-hearted overview of the future of the information society.
 As a supplement to the permanent exhibition, the virtual exhibition features trenchant histories, pictures, films and sound recordings related to 5000 years of human and media history.

 Last update: 18.6.2014